getcarina/getcarina.com/_best-practices/docker-best-practices-container-linking.md

 set in the environment beforehand, so then you can supply them to the service that is supposed to be supplying you with what the interface and port
 *are*.
-This is quite a useless feature.
-For example, if one cares to know the name of the protocol being used in the connection to environmental variables, one must know that the environmental variable is named
+For example, if you need to know the name of the protocol being used in the connection to environmental variables, you must first know that the environmental variable is named
 `DB_PORT_3306_TCP_PROTO`; the `TCP` in the variable name is sufficient to determine that the protocol in use is TCP.

 Also, once you discover the environmental variables, you’ll have to